philipjhj/TDP-MSRC-AI-Challenge/README.md

 Our results based on the *pig_chase_eval_sample.py* script can be seen [here](https://malmo-leaderboard.azurewebsites.net/).
 The experiment name matches the method used.

 * We had technical issues with the evaluation script when we ran it with our agent using the HMM.

+*Post-competition results and work (especially with respect to the above mentioned problem) may be found in the Developement-branch.*